secretstartups/handbook/blog/release-posts/index.html.md

 - Setting up the release post branch and completing all the tasks assigned to the Release Post manager in the Release Post MR template
      - Reminder that if you can not perform any of the release post manager tasks between the 15th and the 22nd of the month as defined in the [monthly MR template](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/merge_request_templates/Release-Post.md), it is recommended you sign up for another release post.
 In the case that schedule/circumstances changes after you'd already signed up for the release post, please consult with Product Operations on how to best manage the situation.
 - Creating the release post [merge request](#create-the-release-post-mr)
-- Creating MRs to collect [usability improvements, performance improvementsm and bug fixes](#create-mrs-for-usability-improvements-bugs-and-performance-improvements)
+- Creating MRs to collect [usability improvements, performance improvements and bug fixes](#create-mrs-for-usability-improvements-bugs-and-performance-improvements)
-- Working with VP of Product Management to identify features to highlight in the introdcution
+- Working with VP of Product Management to identify features to highlight in the introduction
 - Sending out reminders about upcoming due dates
 - Merging the release post MR on the 22nd and ensuring the release post page goes live
 - Collecting feedback in the release post retrospective issue during the release post not just for your own challenges, but other team members chanllenges as they pop on Slack and other places